stacks-network/stacks-core/docs/CONTRIBUTING.md

 In addition, the PR submission should **answer the prompts of the Github template** we use for PRs.

-The code itself should adhere to our coding guidelines, which both submitters and reviewers should check.
+The code itself should adhere to our coding guidelines and conventions, which both submitters and reviewers should check.

+# Coding Conventions

+### Simplicity of implementation

+The most important consideration when accepting or rejecting a contribution is the simplicity (i.e. ease of understanding) of its implementation.
+Contributions that are "clever" or introduce functionality beyond the scope of the immediate problem they are meant to solve will be rejected.

+#### Type simplicity

+Simplicity of implementation includes simplicity of types.
+Type parameters and associated types should only be used if there are at least two possible implementations of those types.

+Lifetime parameters should only be introduced if the compiler cannot deduce them on its own.

+### Builds with a stable Rust compiler

+We use a recent, stable Rust compiler.
+Contributions should _not_ require nightly Rust features to build and run.

+### Minimal dependencies

+Adding new package dependencies is very much discouraged.
+Exceptions will be granted on a case-by-case basis, and only if deemed absolutely necessary.

+### Minimal global macros

+Adding new global macros is discouraged.
+Exceptions will only be given if absolutely necessary.

+### No compiler warnings

+Contributions should not trigger compiler warnings if possible, and should not mask compiler warnings with macros.

+### Minimal `unsafe` code

+Contributions should not contain `unsafe` blocks if at all possible.

-## Coding Guidelines
+# Coding Guidelines

-### Documentation
+## Documentation

 * Each file must have a **copyright statement**.
 * Any new non-test modules should have **module-level documentation** explaining what the module does, and how it fits into the blockchain as a whole.